 COVID-19 Response Fund – SVP is a partner of the COVID-19 Response Fund.
 Hosted by Seattle Foundation, this fund will provide flexible resources to organizations in our region working with communities who are disproportionately impacted by COVID-19 and the economic consequences of this outbreak.
 The Fund is designed to complement the work of public health officials and expand local capacity to address all aspects of the outbreak as efficiently as possible.
 The Fund expects to move an initial round of grants within the next few weeks.

 See below for some ways to help SVP Investees.
 They are facing rapid changes to their operations and programing, and must determine how to serve families and students with the now announced school closures.
 Interested in learning more on how you can help?
-You can email Mike Quinn directly for the most up-to-date information.
+You can email Hana Gregory directly for the most up-to-date information.

 Don’t forget to Support SVP Investees